 Some of them also have literal revolving doors, so you can have quite a bit of fun running around in circles—until you irritate one of the customers trying to enter the building.

-If you plan on catering large events, your kitchen’s stovetop won't do.
-In fact, numerous caterers will rent or lease commercial kitchens in order to prepare enough food for weddings, parties and large events.
-There’s no worse feeling than realizing that you have to bake 300 pounds of chicken in only one oven.
-You’re really not supposed to cram it in there like that.
+If you plan on catering large events (over thirty people), the stovetop in your kitchen at home won't do.
+Caterers will rent, lease, or even buy commercial kitchen equipment in order to prepare enough food for weddings and conventions.
+Scoring huge opportunities like these are pointless after you realize that you have to bake 300 pounds of chicken and have only one oven.

-Once you've completed culinary school and you are able to chiffonade leafy greens, you're ready to deal with the business side of things.
-Caterers must get certified for sanitary cooking conditions before one piece of food can find its way to a client's lips.
-Local Board of Health departments offer two- to three-day courses in health laws for caterers.
-Clients also want their caterers to have general liability insurance in case someone gets sick from an undercooked clam.
-And you thought your hands got clammy when you had a simple flu…
+Once you've completed culinary school and you're able to chiffonade leafy greens, you're ready to deal with the business side of things.
+Besides state-by-state licensing, professional caterers must get certified for sanitary cooking conditions before one piece of food can find its way to a client's mouth.

 Local health departments offer two- to three-day courses in health laws for caterers (source).
 If you can't learn about not poisoning your customers in three days, this probably isn't the best career choice for you.